prismlab/retro-concurrency/PLDI_response/response.md

 least two 4k pages in size.
 Currently, our fibers start at 32 words.
 Secondly, stack overflow checks are not that expensive (as shown in our results).
 Last, we do want effect handlers to be supported on 32-bit platforms where OCaml runs, even if parallelism may not be supported.
-Stack switching is portable across the platforms supported by OCaml.
+The current solutions is portable across the platforms supported by OCaml.
 That said, MAP_GROWSDOWN solution may be appropriate where the stacks cannot be moved (which we understand is the situation with Web Assembly).

 > Relation to aspect-oriented programming